Frequently Asked Questions

 The U.S. Department of Education determines your Expected Family Contribution (EFC) based on the information you provide on the FAFSA.
 Each academic institution that you included on your FAFSA will use the EFC and your enrollment status to determine which aid programs you are eligible for and the amount you are eligible to receive.

 I am 21 years old and have been on my own since I was 18.
-Do I have to include my parents income on the FAFSA?
+Do I have to include my parents' information on the FAFSA?

 What is verification?

-How can I get a copy of my Tax Return Transcript?
+How can I get a copy of my IRS Tax Return Transcript?

 How do I fill out the FAFSA if I did not file a tax return?

-How will I be notified what financial aid is available to me?
+How will I be notified about what financial aid is available to me?

-An Award Notification email will be sent to your A-B Tech student email notifying you that your Award Letter is ready to be viewed in WebAdvisor.
+An Award Notification email will be sent to your A-B Tech student email notifying you that your Award Letter is ready to be viewed in Self-Service.

 How will I receive a financial aid refund?

-I received my Pell refund and it was less than I was awarded.
+I received my refund and it was less than I was awarded.
 Why?

-There are several reasons why the refund may be less than the student was awarded.
+There are several reasons why your refund may be less than you were awarded.

-First, remember that the tuition, fees, and books were taken out of the Pell Grant money that the student was awarded.
-The student receives a refund for the remaining balance of Pell funds.
+First, remember that tuition, fees, and bookstore purchases made with financial aid funds were taken out of the financial aid that you were awarded.
+You then receive a refund for the remaining balance of funds.